EnrcDamn/Reverb-VST/README.md

 # Shimmer Reverb
 A Shimmer Reverb plugin in JUCE.

-Implemented UI, basic master reverb DSP (from the `juce::dsp::Reverb` class) and
+Implemented UI, basic master reverb DSP (from the `juce::dsp::Reverb` class) and processor value tree.

 The `CustomLookAndFeel` class is referenced from the amazing Suzuki Kengo [website](https://suzuki-kengo.dev/posts/dial-customization).